mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

     1. If you've forgotten this step, you can click on Tools->Get Tools and Features to bring up the installer again. ([Example](https://i.imgur.com/EmqEsmH.png))

 # Creating a Project
 These steps are for informational purposes only.
-You should use the [mod skeleton generator](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) if you are making a mod, as you can skip all of these steps.
+You should use the [mod skeleton generator](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) if you are making a mod, as you can skip all of these steps. **The mod skeleton generator is now embedded in the client (versions 0.11 and up), which can be found in the mod sources menu.
+It is recommended to use this feature**.
 1. Open Visual Studio and go to New -> Project
 1. Select the "Class Library" template
 1. Set the _internal_ name for your mod.
 (No special characters allowed)